 WindowsDepending on the age of the home and the type of windows installed, there are several different things that can result in energy losses.
-First, glass windows without any UV (E-glass) protection can cause the rooms in the home to heat up when exposed to direct sunlight.
+First, glass windows without any UV (E-glass) or Vinyl window protection can cause the rooms in the home to heat up when exposed to direct sunlight.
 Sure, this is great for those cold winter days, but in the summer, it causes your air conditioning to run longer and more often, resulting in increased energy usage.

 Next, depending on the materials the windows are made of, they could be transferring heat or cold from the outdoors into the home.
 Aluminum windows are a good example because the metal gets warm or cold and is susceptible to temperature changes.
 So, the window frames could actually be lowering or increasing the temperatures in the rooms within your home.
 Lastly, the age of the windows can result in broken weather stripping and caulk creating air gaps where the heated or cooled are from inside the home can escape and also allow air in from the outdoors.
 If you notice air drafts around the windows, you have an air leak and are losing energy.